zachleigh/yarak/README.md

 ```
 php yarak console:generate
 ```
 This will create a console directory, a commands directory and a Kernel.php file where you can register your custom commands.
-If no `consoleNamespace` config entry is set, Yarak will attempt to resolve the Kernel file namespace automatically.
-If it is wrong, set `consoleNamespace` as shown below.
+If no `namespaces:console` config entry is set, Yarak will attempt to resolve the Kernel file namespace automatically.
+If it is wrong, set `namespaces:console` as shown below.

 #### Generating Commands
 Before generating a custom command, register a console directory with the Yarak service.
 You may also register a commands namespace.